 This carnival offers a variety of activities for all ages, from ice slides and ice tubes to dog sledding and sleigh rides.
 The bravest participants can grab their swimming suits and join Bonhomme, the festival's snowman, for a crazy snow bath.

 Other interesting sites worth visiting are the ice palace and ice sculptures exhibition, usually located in front of the parliament building.
-When the night falls, visitors can participate in parades, which flood the streets of Upper Town and Charlersbourg with enormous decorations and puppets.
+When the night falls, visitors can participate in parades, which flood the streets of Upper Town and Charlesbourg with enormous decorations and puppets.